American Studies Program

 Professor Margaret McFadden; Associate Professor Laura Saltz; Assistant Professors Laura Fugikawa and Benjamin Lisle; Visiting Assistant Professor Amber Hickey

-Advisory Committee: Professors Cedric Bryant (English), James Fleming (Science, Technology, and Society), Cheryl Townsend Gilkes (African-American Studies and Sociology), and Tanya Sheehan (Art); Associate Professors Lisa Arellano (Women’s, Gender, and Sexuality Studies), Chandra Bhimull (African-American Studies and Anthropology), Damon Mayrl (Sociology), Maple Rasza (Anthropology and Global Studies), Katherine Stubbs (English), Steve Wurtzler (Cinema Studies), and Natalie Zelensky (Music); Assistant Professor Jay Sibara (English)
+Advisory Committee: Professor Tanya Sheehan (Art); Associate Professors Chandra Bhimull (African-American Studies and Anthropology), Damon Mayrl (Sociology), Maple Rasza (Anthropology and Global Studies), Katherine Stubbs (English), Steve Wurtzler (Cinema Studies), and Natalie Zelensky (Music); Assistant Professors Gail Carlson (Environmental Studies), Seth Kim (Cinema Studies), Gwyneth Shanks (Theater and Dance), and Jay Sibara (Women’s, Gender and Sexuality Studies)

 New Requirements for the Major in American Studies